Adithiya-techie/Smart-agri-bot/README.md

 Would you like to explore the design, programming, or applications of a specific type of Smart Agri-Bot?

-Done by Adithiya Anbarasan,Prajin Angelo,Yogith.s
+Done by Adithiya Anbarasan,Prajin Angelo,Yogith.s,Chithresh S.P